palantir/gradle-baseline/README.md

 Generated IntelliJ projects have default per-project code formatting rules as well as Checkstyle configuration.
 The JDK and Java language level settings are picked up from the Gradle `sourceCompatibility` property on a per-module basis.

-## com.palantir.baseline-eclipse
-Run `./gradlew eclipse` to repopulate projects from the templates in `.baseline`.

-The `com.palantir.baseline-eclipse` plugin automatically applies the `eclipse` plugin, but not the `java` plugin.
-The `com.palantir.baseline-eclipse` plugin has no effects if the `java` plugin is not applied.

-If set, `sourceCompatibility` is used to configure the Eclipse project settings and the Eclipse JDK version.
-Note that `targetCompatibility` is also honored and defaults to `sourceCompatibility`.

-Generated Eclipse projects have default per-project code formatting rules as well as Checkstyle configuration.

-The Eclipse plugin is compatible with the following versions: Checkstyle 7.5+, JDK 1.7, 1.8

 ### Copyright Checks